microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/postgresql_hyperscale/_index.md

   * *logAnalyticsWorkspaceName* - Unique name for the deployment log analytics workspace.
   * *deploySQLMI* - Boolean that sets whether or not to deploy SQL Managed Instance, for this data controller and Azure PostgreSQL Hyperscale scenario, we will set it to _**false**_.
   * *deployPostgreSQL* - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this data controller and Azure PostgreSQL Hyperscale scenario , we leave it set to _**true**_.
+  * *deployBastion* - Choice to deploy Azure Bastion or not to connect to the client VM.
+  * *bastionHostName* - Azure Bastion host name.

 * To deploy the ARM template, navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_data_jumpstart/cluster_api/capi_azure/arm_template) and run the below command: